AAbotCC/Dskzinopnc/README.md

 We'll continuously refine the code of ACT, and align results in the paper with actual code.

 ****
-We have attach Tablet dataset to this demo, and experiments can be directly conducted on this dataset.
+We have attached Tablet dataset to this demo, and experiments can be directly conducted on this dataset.

 If you want to try other datasets, please download datasets and write corresponding data loaders (see Page 13 revised manuscirpt).